The easiest way to get the required files (MSI-file plus the required MSP-files if applicable) is to extract them from the intaller file AdbeRdr*.exe.

 Alternatively the available MSI-files can be downloaded from Adobes ftp-server, and for the MSP-files go to the web-page Downloads and scroll down to Updates, or look on the ftp-server in the directory that has the name 'misc' instead of the language code.
 If the FTP-server offers several MSP-files for the version that you want, each one is for a different group of languages.
 They are using codes in the filenames like TIER and MUI to specify that.
 That's described for older versions here.
 The TIERs for Adobe Reader 10 are described here (redirects to here).
 For more info about their language codes they refer to their 'Enterprise Administration Guide', see below.

-The regular planned MSP-files for Adobe Reader are cumulative, but emergency patches are incremental.
+The regular quarterly MSP-files for Adobe Reader are cumulative, i.e. you need to apply only the latest one.
+But emergency patches are incremental.
+Thus if Adobe has published emergency patches after the last regular update, you must apply the latest cumulative update, and then all emergency updates that came after it.
 Thus for version 10.1.6 (an emergency update) you must apply AdbeRdrSecUpd1016.msp to the AIP of version 10.1.5.
 Version 10.1.5 was a regular update, so you only need the MSP-file for 10.1.5 and must apply it directly to the MSI-file of 10.1.0.
 The versions inbetween are not required.
 The link on Adobes download page leads to info which version is required to apply the patch.
 Also Adobe spells the rule out here for version 7 to 9 and separately for version 10.
 The release notes tell which update was planned, and which was not.

 The MSP-files cannot directly be deployed via GPO to patch already existing installations.
-Instead the MSI-file must be extracted to an AIP, and then the MSP-file must slipstreamed into that, to get an updated AIP.
-This new AIP can then be deployed like an MSI-file.
+Instead the MSI-file must be extracted to an AIP-directory, and then the MSP-file must slipstreamed into that, to get an updated AIP.
+This new AIP-directory can then be deployed like an MSI-file.

 My MSP-description offers a script that automates the slipstreaming.
-Please note that the extaction from the installer.exe as described above is not an AIP, so you must type MSI when my script asks its question.
+Please note that the extraction from the installer.exe as described above is not an AIP, so you must typein MSI when my script asks its question.
 If there is more than one MSP-file to slipstream, make sure to always have only one of them in the directory when you call the script.
-Also all except the first one must be applied to the AIP, so copy the other MSPs (one at a time) plus the script into the AIP directory, and type AIP when the script asks its question.
+Also only the first MSP is applied to the MSI, which creates an AIP.
+If there is more than one MSP to be applied, all others ones must all be applied to that AIP, one at a time.
+To do this, copy the script into the AIP directory, and typein AIP when the script asks its question.

 Slipstreaming MSP-files of Adobe Reader doesn't always succeed.
 In my experience it only works reliably on a PC on which Adobe Reader is not installed, ideally a PC where it has never been installed.
 Also it requires admin rights, otherwise it aborts with strange error messages.